 Why Is Sovereignty Important?

-Each sovereign government agrees to be bound by those agreements.
+Each sovereign government is bound by those agreements.
 Each government has decided to limit its power and the power of its successors.
-Sovereignty works like a contract between states, and, as long as that agreement is adhered to, it limits everyone equally.
+Sovereignty works like a contract between states, and as long as that agreement is adhered to, it limits everyone equally.